Theme - COLOURS

 SAND AND WATER TABLE

 These are the sensory activities that help children have fun while exploring their senses.

 Children create a group Rangoli on floor or cardboard sheet following a pattern and filling the colored sand of different colors at right places following the key code given by the teacher

 RAINBOW OF COLORED ICE CUBES

 As a home activity, children make ice cubes of different colors (one color for each child), by freezing the colored water with the help of their mom and dad.
-They bring it in the school the next day in a small flask.
+They bring it to the school the next day in a small flask.

-In the school they form groups and empty the ice cubes of 4 different colors in their tub on the water table.
+In the school, they form groups and empty the ice cubes of 4 different colors in their tub on the water table.
 They are amazed to see new colors emerging when the ice cubes of two different colors interact.

 Check it out!
 Colored Milk Rainbows!